 Make the apple layer

-- Toss together the apples and the lemon juice until the apples are well-coated.
+- Add the lemon juice to the bowl with the apples, and toss together the apples and the lemon juice until the apples are well-coated.

 - In a small bowl, whisk together the tapioca flour, coconut sugar, cinnamon, and salt.